erikaylopez/Regex-Tutorial/Develop/gist-template.md

-# RegEx Tutorial i Matching an Email
+# RegEx Tutorial in Matching an Email

 RegEx, short for regular expressions, are a sequence of characters defining a pattern for matching within text.
 Typically utilized by string-searching algorithms for "find" or "find and replace" tasks on strings, or for input validation.
 These techniques for regular expressions are established in theoretical computer science and formal language theory.